shashwatah/solbond/README.md

     - Node.js is needed to run the client.

 - Program
-    - Solana Command Line Tools are needed to build the program and run a test-validator.
+    - Rust and Solana CLI tools are needed to build the program and run a test-validator.

 #### for using the dApp: